Jabłonna Palace: Current use

 The palace is currently used as a convention center, training center and is often used for weddings and wedding receptions.
 It includes a ballroom, dining area and hotel rooms.
 Concerts, recitals, art exhibitions and scientific shows are held at the venue.
 The park is also open to the public.

+Site of a Russian government-in-exile

-In early November 2022 the palace has hosted Congress of People's Deputies of Russia consisting of the Russian State Duma (parliament) ex-deputies (Gennady Gudkov, Ilya Ponomarev, etc.) in exile, public figures (Andrey Illarionov), journalists, and several Ukrainian and Latvian (Emanuelis Zingeris) politicians who met both in person and remotely to discuss declarations in relation to the ongoing Ukraine war and further a post-Putin Russia.
+In early November 2022, the palace has hosted Congress of People's Deputies of Russia, a Russian government in exile consisting of former deputies of the Federal Assembly of Russia in exile (such as Gennady Gudkov and Ilya Ponomarev), public figures (such as Andrey Illarionov), journalists, and several Ukrainian and Latvian politicians (such as Emanuelis Zingeris).
+The members of this Congress met, both in person and remotely, to discuss declarations in relation to the ongoing Russian invasion of Ukraine and further a post-Putin Russia.